Acetaminophen Use in Young Children

 Be sure to follow these medicine precautions.

+- Acetaminophen can be found in many forms and comes in different doses.
 Do not give your child more than the maximum dose recommended on the label.

-Be careful when giving your child over-the-counter cold or flu medicines and acetaminophen (Tylenol) at the same time.
+- Be careful when giving your child over-the-counter cold or flu medicines and acetaminophen (Tylenol) at the same time.
 Many of these medicines already contain acetaminophen.
 Too much acetaminophen can be harmful.

-Acetaminophen products include chewable tablets, syrup, and rectal suppositories.
+- Acetaminophen products include chewable tablets, syrup, and rectal suppositories.
 The correct dose and timing of the dose are important for the medicine to work well.
 Always read the label so that you give the right dose based on your child's age and/or weight.

 - Acetaminophen and ibuprofen are different products with different dosing recommendations.
 Talk to your child's doctor or a pharmacist before switching back and forth between doses of acetaminophen and ibuprofen.
 When you switch between two medicines, there is a chance your child will get too much medicine.

 Side effects of acetaminophen are rare.

-Nausea and rash are the most common.
+- Nausea and rash are the most common.